—————————————————————————————————————————————

 would be a year or two, another boy, Leo, and a few girls later, before they

 would be much help.
-However, they
+However, they added

-them from one scrape after another.
+one scrape after another.
+Carl, with his

-Carl, with his insatiable bump of curiosity and seemingly charmed life,
+insatiable bump of curiosity and seemingly charmed life, was the leader, coming

-was the leader, coming out of most of their escapades without a scratch while
+out of most of their escapades without a scratch while Bill had to constantly

-Bill had to constantly be rescued and be patched up.
+be rescued and be patched up.

 Life wasn't